marcelocf/janusgraph_tutorial/04-hadoop/README.md

 This way we limit the number of users we retrieve for the timeline, even if our recommendation is for our biggest supernode.

+## Running

+If you got this far in this tutorial I am assuming you are familiar on how to run the code by hand now.
+If not, go back and study the `run.sh` file for each example.

+Here we have 3 main programs:

+* **create-index:** will create the *weight* index.
+* **compute-weight:** run spark with the built-in spark
+* **timeline:** print the timeline for a specific user.

+Make sure to run the commands in the presented order.